francesco-gariboldi/francesco-gariboldi/README.md

     - NLP
     - linux system administration
     - test-driven web/desktop full-stack development (Django/Node.js backend)
 - 💞️ I’m looking to collaborate on research and software for psychology.
+I'm currently working as data scientist (research assistant) at CogNosco Lab (University of Trento) through a research grant.

 - 📫 How to reach me fgfrancescogariboldi1@gmail.com